scality/cloudserver/lib/bucket.js.Design.md

 marker (not required): Specifies the key to start with when listing objects in a bucket.
 Amazon S3 returns object keys in alphabetical order, starting with key after the marker in order.

 delimiter (not required): A delimiter is a character you use to group keys.
-All keys that contain the same string between the prefix, if specified, and the first occurrence of the delimiter after the prefix are grouped under a single result element, attrs.common_prefixes.
+All keys that contain the same string between the prefix, if specified, and the first occurrence of the delimiter after the prefix are grouped under a single result element, CommonPrefixes.
 If you don't specify the prefix parameter, then the substring starts at the beginning of the key.
-The keys that are grouped under attrs.common_prefixes are not returned elsewhere in the response.
+The keys that are grouped under CommonPrefixes are not returned elsewhere in the response.

 maxKeys: Sets the maximum number of keys returned in the response body.
 You can add this to your request if you want to retrieve fewer than the default 1000 keys.
 The response might contain fewer keys but will never contain more.
-If there are additional keys that satisfy the search criteria but were not returned because maxKeys was exceeded, the response contains attrs.truncated and attrs.next_marker.
-To return the additional keys, call the function again in setting marker to attrs.next_marker.
+If there are additional keys that satisfy the search criteria but were not returned because maxKeys was exceeded, the response contains an attribute of IsTruncated set to true and a NextMarker.
+To return the additional keys, call the function again using NextMarker as your marker argument in the function.

-The other items are return in the fetched object of the response.
+Any key that does not contain the delimiter will be returned individually in Contents rather than in CommonPrefixes.

-If there was an error, the error subfield is returned.
+If there is an error, the error subfield is returned in the response.

-There are helpers to access those fields in the result.